software-mansion/scarb/website/docs/registries/custom-registry.md

 ```

 - `version` - value reserved for versioning the registry interface.
 - `api` - a URL of your registry API.
-Currently isn't used at all, will be used for things like uploading or yanking a package.
+Currently, isn't used at all, will be used for things like uploading or yanking a package.
 - `dl` - a download template URL.
   You can use `{package}` and `{version}` to construct a template that Scarb will populate with the name and version of the package that it needs to download.
   In case of a simple server it could look like `https://your.registry.com/{package}-{version}.tar.zst`.